tajmone/Alan3-Italian/README.md

 [open an issue here]: https://github.com/tajmone/Alan3-Italian/issues/new "Open an issue for this project"

+> __NOTICE__ — From now on all project documentation will be converted to Italian language, as well as future commits messages.
+During the initial stages of the translation work all documents, logs and commits were kept in English to facilitate collaboration and help from expert developers of the Alan community.
+But the project has now reached a stage where it's approching completion, and should therefore move toward a fully Italian documentation.
+>
+> Once all docs are translated to Italian, a separate English README will be added to project.

 # Status

+All verbs (ca. 171) have been translated to Italian — for more details, see:

+- [`alanlib_ita/lib_verbi.asciidoc`][lib_verbi adoc]
+- [`alanlib_ita/lib_verbi.html`][lib_verbi html]  ([Live HTML Preview][lib_verbi html live])

+Now the verb response messages need to be translated, and the whole library documented.

-Gradually translating verbs and standard messages.
-A [demo adventure] file has been created to test the features being translated, along with automation scripts to quickly simulate a game session.
-Transcript logs of the test sessions are preserved in the [`/tests/`](./tests) folder, for the benefit of anyone whishing to preview the current status of the translation (in real use scenarios) without having to compile the demo and run the tests.
+A library test suite is being developed in the [`/test/`](./test) folder, for the benefit of anyone whishing to preview the current status of the translation (mostly vanilla test scenarios) without having to compile the tests sources and running them.

+A [demo adventure] file is on the making in the [`/demo/`](./demo) folder (the original demo became messy and is going to be rebuilt from sratch), along with automation scripts to quickly simulate game sessions and provide transcripts.

-[demo adventure]: ./tests/il_mondo_di_alan.alan "View the sourcefile of the demo adventure 'il_mondo_di_alan.alan'"
+[demo adventure]: ./demo/README.md "View the sourcefile of the demo adventure 'il_mondo_di_alan.alan'"

 # Project Contents